Marathon Review

 (IN PROGRESS)

 To say that Bungie's Marathon has enormous pressure would be a massive understatement.
-It’s their first non Destiny title in over a decade as they try to follow up a game that created its own genre and was commercially very successful.
+It’s their first non Destiny title in over a decade as they try to follow up a game that created its own genre and was a commercial smash.
 It’s another live service attempt in a post Concord and High Guard world.
 It’s trying to make a second impression after the lukewarm reception of their open beta in 2025.
 It’s trying to measure up to the internal expectations of PlayStation, who have mostly abandoned their live service initiative from a few years ago.
 Finally, and for whatever reason, it’s trying to succeed as an extraction shooter after numerous industry failures, but also in the wake of Arc Raiders.
 It’s not out of the question to suspect that the fate of the entire company might hang in the balance of Marathon.

 As expected, Marathon features immaculate gameplay, style, atmosphere and world building as Bungie DNA has been passed down from generation to generation.
 It’s incredibly easy to see how Marathon could have been a massive success as a single player game or even as a single player game, but with a multiplayer aspect like the Dark Zone from The Division.
 There is a lot of lore within this current build of Marathon and the IP has a rich background to pull from.

-Since it’s a live service extraction shooter, the concern is that unlike 2014, where Destiny was given the room to succeed and even produce a sequel, shareholder and internal expectations move at the speed of light.
+Since it’s a live service extraction shooter, the concern is that unlike 2014, where Destiny was given the room to succeed and even produce a sequel, shareholder and internal expectations are now moving at the speed of light.
 Destiny actually launched without one of its defining features, the Vault of Glass raid.
 It released a week later, but devoted players devoured most of the content in the first day.

-The big issue is that similar to Destiny or other extraction shooters, Marathon features a steep learning curve.
-You need to understand the gameplay loop, shell abilities, value of items within the world, contracts.
+The big issue is that similar to Destiny or other extraction shooters, Marathon features a steep learning curve, which isn’t helped by the lack of clarity on the UI within the game.
+You already need to understand the gameplay loop, shell abilities, value of items within the world, contracts and so much more.
 In most cases, learning what everything does typically happens through a dedicated community or hours of practice with trial and error.
-There is plenty of room for growth and improvements including the UI and polish.
-Even something like the process of being extracted looks janky as you don’t fully disappear.

 Marathon Single Player Review